daattali/pftv-ad-bypass-extension/README.md

 It's a very simple extension, there isn't much to it - that's all it does.

-All you have to do if download the extension, and the next time you go to Project Free TV, any link that you click on will automatically skip the ad.

 ## My other extensions

 [Google Slides Auto Resize Speaker Notes](https://github.com/daattali/gslides-betternotes-extension) - the slides thumbnails in the Speaker Notes window of Google Slides are tiny.
 This extension dynamically resizes the slides to be more readable based on the window size.